eyhl/sarpy/README.md

 Open source libary for prossing SAR images as python objects.
 Should be easy and simple to use but still very flexible.

-Environment for developing: conda create -n dev_sarpy numpy matplotlib rasterio scipy jupyter
+Environment for developing: conda create -c conda-forge -n dev_sarpy numpy matplotlib rasterio scipy jupyter lxml

 ## Dependencies
 * numpy
 * rasterio
 * lxml
+* scipy

 ## vision/ideas for developing
 * Install with conda-forge